RitRa/Project2018-iris/README.md

 I also used the Jupyter Notebook for this project.

-Step 1.
+# Step 1.
 Data Import
 Import the iris.csv using the panda library and examine first few rows of data

-Step 2.
+# Step 2.
 Discovering the Shape of the table

-Step 3.
-Find out unique classification/type of iris flower and the amount array(['Iris-setosa', 'Iris-versicolor', 'Iris-virginica'], dtype=object)
+# Step 3.
+Find out unique classification/type of iris flower and the amount

-Step 4.
+'Iris-setosa', 'Iris-versicolor', 'Iris-virginica'

+# Step 4.
+Investigating the data: Min, Max, Mean, Median and Standard Deviation

+# Step 5.
+Summary Statistics Table